 Anywhere where you need to provide your banking data in order to receive a service, which includes many fintech and proptech services but also traditional businesses that operate online such as car selling platforms, insurance companies, e-commerces and marketplaces, banks, investment platforms… The size of the list depends only on your imagination!

-Now that you know how account verification works, why not take a look at some of our more complex products?
+Now that you know how account verification works, why not try it out?